 The case is ACA Financial v.
 Goldman Sachs & Co., 650027/2011, New York state Supreme Court (Manhattan).

-Senior MF Global Holdings Ltd. (MFGLQ) executives still working at the bankrupt firm will not receive bonuses, the company’s trustee told lawmakers at a hearing on Capitol Hill.
+Senior MF Global Holdings Ltd. (MFGLQ:US) executives still working at the bankrupt firm will not receive bonuses, the company’s trustee told lawmakers at a hearing on Capitol Hill.

 Louis Freeh, the former Federal Bureau of Investigation director serving as trustee for the New York-based firm, committed to lawmakers that he wouldn’t award bonuses to current or former employees in the wake of reports that compensation packages for Chief Operating Officer Bradley Abelow, General Counsel Laurie Ferber and Chief Financial Officer Henri J. Steenkamp were being prepared.